awsr/PS-StreamXRef/docs/Import-XRefData.md

 ```

 ### -Path
 Specifies the path to a file containing JSON formatted data.
-Meant for use with `Export-XRefLookupData`.
+Meant for use with `Export-XRefData`.

 ```yaml
 Type: String